 This section describes the research methodology used in the study.
 A pragmatic convergent parallel research design was adopted to merge qualitative and quantitative approaches for a comprehensive study of the phenomenon.
 The study respondents were teachers, school heads, and internal QA staff from ten purposively selected public secondary schools.
 A sample size of 103 respondents was obtained (83 teachers, 10 school heads, and 10 internal QA staff).
 Sampling techniques combined simple random sampling for teachers and purposive sampling for school heads and QA personnel.

 Data were collected using questionnaires and semi-structured interview methods to provide information about the numerical trends and in-depth perspectives.
 In the determination of the validity and reliability of the instruments, experts reviewed the instruments, pilot testing was conducted, and Cronbach’s alpha (0.896) was computed for the assessment of internal consistency.
-Quantitative data were analyzed with descriptive statistics in SPSS; qualitative responses were thematically analyzed to yield major patterns and insights.
+Quantitative data were analysed with descriptive statistics in SPSS; qualitative responses were thematically analysed to yield major patterns and insights.
 Ethical issues regarding informed consent, confidentiality, and voluntary participation were considered throughout the research process to protect the participants and enhance the study’s credibility.

 4. FINDINGS AND DISCUSSIONS

-This section discusses how teachers in public secondary schools located in Morogoro Municipality utilize feedback quality assurance reports.
+This section discusses how teachers in public secondary schools located in Morogoro Municipality utilise feedback quality assurance reports.
 The 83 teacher results show consistent patterns in the significance and use of such reports in various teaching and learning situations.
 The majority of teachers were in agreement with the core statements surrounding the importance of the reports.
 To illustrate this, the feedback has been reported by the teachers as something that helps them improve their teaching, with the mode and median response being Agree (value 2.00).
 In a similar manner, teachers also said that the reports affect their lesson planning with Equal mode and median values of Agree.

 4.1 Teachers’ Use of Feedback to Develop Teaching Practices